springernature/sushi/readme.md

     Parameter: end_date
     Value: 2020-12

-`platform` is an optional parameter.
-Is the name of the Platform the usage is being requested for.
-If omitted, you would get usage for all platforms.
+`platform` is an optional parameter to choose which platform to get usage for.
+The default is that you get usage for all our platforms.

     Parameter: platform
     Value, one of the following: